jtsu/Catalyst_ZTP/README.md

 ## Acknowledgements
-Huge thank you to Charles Llewellyn from the Cisco GVE Devnet team for his partnership and support creating this script.
+Huge thank you to Charles Llewellyn from the Cisco GVE Devnet team for his all his hard work, partnership, and support creating this script.